-- Give a brief introductory background to the charity
+- Give a brief introductory background to the charity.

-- For specific projects – outline the aim of the project you are applying for as well as what difference the grant would make if you were to be successful
+- For specific projects – outline the aim of the project you are applying for as well as what difference the grant would make if you were to be successful.

-- Specify the exact amount of grant you are asking the Feoffees to consider and detail what this will be used for
+- Specify the exact amount of grant you are asking the Feoffees to consider and detail what this will be used for.

-- Supply a brief budget if appropriate
+- Supply a brief budget if appropriate.

 - State for the Feoffees’ benefit what proportion of any funds granted would go directly to the project and what would be allocated to fundraising, administration etc.

 - Provide a copy of your charity’s latest available accounts, in particular details of the annual income/ expenditure, surplus/deficit and funds carried forward.
-This is essential for the application to be considered by the Feoffees
+This is essential for the application to be considered by the Feoffees.

-- If your application involves a school or schools, explain to the Feoffees the number and proportion of pupils receiving free school meals
+- If your application involves a school or schools, explain to the Feoffees the number and proportion of pupils receiving free school meals.

-Email applications are welcome.
+Applications should be by email in the first instance.
 Please ensure that all applications are accompanied by contact details, email address, website address (if available) and phone number (where you can be reached if there are any queries) and name of the organisation to which any cheque is payable.